dorahacksglobal/Hackathon-Playbook/thedao.md

 ### 1.4.
 Hackathon Review

 By the end of each season, we will ask all the hackathon organizers to update their origin BUIDL page with the latest progress.
-After that, the DAO token holders and all the hackathon participants of the season will vote for all the DAO supported hackathons together.
-The votes will be calculated into **workers votes** (from DAO admin and stewards) and **developer votes** (from all participants).
+After that, the DAO workers and hackers of the season will evaluate all the DAO supported hackathons together.

+- **DAO workers** (DAO admin and stewards) - each DAO worker will get N votes where N equals to the amount of this seasons' supported hackathons.
+- **Hackers** (all hackathon participants) - each hacker will get vote(s) according to the number of hackathon he/she participated in the season.
+One hackathon, one vote.

+The votes will be calculated into **workers' votes** and **hackers' votes**.
 The final results will have the following impacts:

 - The votes obtained of one organizer will be converted into Hackathon DAO credits one-to-one.
-These credits can help the voters to evaluate in future seasons and can be exchanged into DAO tokens under a one-to-X ratio.
 - The organizer that gets the highest workers' votes or developers' votes will be added into the Hackathon DAO whitelist for the next season and removed from blacklist if exists.
 If there's a tie for the first place, all the winning organizers will be added to the whitelist.

-Besides, we will hold an open vote using quadratic voting for all the projects from this season's hackathons, where anyone (in or outside the Hackathon DAO) can show their preference.
+Besides, we will hold an open vote using quadratic voting with XXX USDT bonus pool granted from Hackathon DAO for all the projects from this season’s hackathons, where everyone (in or outside the Hackathon DAO) can vote and show their preference.

 - The bonus received will directly go to the hackers themselves.
 - The votes obtained of one hacker/team will be converted into Hackathon DAO credits one-to-one.
-These credits can help the voters to evaluate in future seasons and can be exchanged into DAO tokens under a one-to-X ratio.

 ### **2. Community Governance**